brookshelley/brookshelley.github.com/books.md

 **The Tea Master & the Detective** — Aliette de Bodard [**](#ghost)

 This was a fun detective tale with a mysterious Sherlock and a spaceship Watson.
-The setup never quite paid off with its mystery, but I look forward to reading more hooks in the series.
-I also worried a bit that it would fetishize or exoticize Chinese culture, but outside of the space-protection tea, it largely doesn't come up.
+The setup never quite paid off with its mystery, but I look forward to reading more books in the series.

 **State Tectonics** -- Malka Older